harshitkailash/credit-card-fraud-detection/README.md

 **Obervations**

-Isolation Forest detected 73 errors versus Local Outlier Factor detecting 97 errors vs. SVM detecting 8516 errors Isolation Forest has a 99.74% more accurate than LOF of 99.65% and SVM of 70.09 When comparing error precision & recall for 3 models , the Isolation Forest performed much better than the LOF as we can see that the detection of fraud cases is around 27 % versus LOF detection rate of just 2 % and SVM of 0%.
+Isolation Forest detected 689 errors versus Local Outlier Factor detecting 935 errors.

+Isolation Forest has a 99.74% more accurate than LOF of 99.65% When comparing error precision & recall for 3 models , the Isolation Forest performed much better than the LOF as we can see that the detection of fraud cases is around 27 % versus LOF detection rate of just 2 % and SVM of 0%.
 So overall Isolation Forest Method performed much better in determining the fraud cases which is around 30%.